Kagebounshin/neverday-milestone-project-1/README.md

 ### Media

-* All media was originaly recorded or done by Neverday.
+* All the music was originaly recorded by Neverday.

+* All the images was originaly produced by Neverday

+### Acknowledgements

+* Got layout inspiration from Femi